Christmas in Naples: All About Presepe & Via San Gregorio Armeno

 1. It rains a lot, so make sure you pack rain gear or an umbrella.

 3. If you want to get out of the center of the city, there are other ways to enjoy the Christmas spirit of the city.
-The neighborhood of Vomero up the hill has various Christmas markets on Via Scarlatti and Via Luca Giordano.
-Slightly outside the city center, the historical train museum of Pietrarsa has an awesome winter market perfect for families.
+There are plenty of things to do in the neighborhood of Vomero.
+This is up the hill and has various Christmas markets on Via Scarlatti and Via Luca Giordano.
+The historical train museum of Pietrarsa also has an awesome winter market perfect for families.

 People walking on a busy street in Naples, Italy during a rainy day